omadrid1/RRDecon/README.md

  L1_deconvolution_path
 ```

 To get help on the input parameters of this functions you can type "??" before the name of the function.
-Below we provide an example using these functions.
+Below we provide an example using some of these functions.

 To construct an example you can first create mixtures of normals.
 This is given below as parameter lists.